meitinger/GOContactSyncModCE/GoogleAPI/ReadMe.txt

-The source code of the following dlls has been copied from official Google project:
+The source code of the following dlls can be copied from official Google project:

 http://code.google.com/p/google-gdata/source/checkout